Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_018_interaction_script_for_isabella_torres_and_marcus_reynolds.md

 **Marcus**: "And we need to protect our nation first.
 If we don't act decisively, we risk everything we've built."

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
 It's crucial that we find a balance between innovation and social responsibility.
 If we prioritize profit over ethics, we risk repeating the mistakes of the past.
 We must advocate for those who have no voice.
-I fear that if we don't act now, we may lose the opportunity to create a just system."
+I fear that if we don't act now, we may lose the opportunity to create a just system.
+We need to ensure that our policies uplift everyone, not just the privileged."

 **Isabella**: "Falling behind shouldn't come at the expense of our values.
 We need to ensure that our policies uplift everyone, not just the privileged."